 The Service-Learning Center offers a number of unique service programs throughout the school year.
-Students begin integration in programs with StreetFest during first-year student orientation, all students spend a day serving and learning with a local Grand Rapids organization.
+Students begin integration in service-learning on the first day of their first-year orientation with a program called StreetFest.
+During StreetFest all students spend a day serving and learning with a local Grand Rapids organization.

 From there students can do projects connected to their academic coursework through Academically-Based Service-Learning, serve alongside fellow residents at their residence hall community partnership, participate in a week-long service-learning spring break trip, chaperone an athlete for Special Olympics, or stop by the Service-Learning Center to learn about individual service-learning opportunities.